The Securities and Exchange Commission released on Monday long-awaited guidance clarifying advisors’ use of testimonials on social media.

 Also, while the term “testimonial” is not defined in the rule, the staff has consistently interpreted that term to include a “statement of a client’s experience with, or endorsement of, an investment advisor.”
 Depending on the facts and circumstances, the IM staff says, “public commentary made directly by a client about his or her own experience with, or endorsement of, an investment advisor or a statement made by a third party about a client’s experience with, or endorsement of, an investment advisor may be a testimonial.”

-The IM staff did in the guidance, however, state that they “no longer take the position, as [they] did a number of years ago, that an advertisement that contains non-investment related commentary regarding an IAR, such as regarding an IAR’s religious affiliation or community service, may be deemed a testimonial violative of rule 206(4)-1(a)(1).”
+The IM staff did, however, state that they “no longer take the position, as [they] did a number of years ago, that an advertisement that contains non-investment related commentary regarding an IAR, such as regarding an IAR’s religious affiliation or community service, may be deemed a testimonial violative of rule 206(4)-1(a)(1).”